-As we delved deeper, Tim confessed that he dozes off when he gets bored and even worse, he thinks it is all “useless” and apparently, all of those attitudes shows up very vividly in his body language.
-This is where Tim could use some new tools to be more effective and share his wisdom and experience during those meetings.
+As we delved deeper, Tim confessed that he dozes off when he gets bored, and even worse, he thinks it is all “useless,” and apparently, all of those attitudes show up very vividly in his body language.
+This is where Tim could use some new tools to be more productive and share his wisdom and experience during those meetings.

-1. Trust that you bring a ton of expertise and wisdom to the table (it is very easy for us to be overly self-critical about the value we bring).
+1. Trust that you bring a ton of expertise and wisdom to the table (it is easy for us to be overly self-critical about tour value).

 2. It’s ok, and often helpful, to share your insights and instincts sooner (be explicit by saying so).